 People who have excess assets and income often wish to start the process of protecting their assets so that if and when the time comes that they require nursing home care, they will be eligible to receive Medicaid benefits.
 Medicaid planning can also be done even if your loved one is already in or is about to enter a skilled nursing facility.
 However, the earlier you begin your planning, the more options you will have to protect your assets and your loved ones.

-While North Carolina Medicaid laws can be complex, it’s important to understand this: Medicaid is there to help families like yours, and Medicaid planning is a great way to ensure that if needed, you can qualify as quickly as possible, to protect your family from the financial strain of nursing home care.
+While North Carolina Medicaid laws can be complex, it’s important to understand this: Medicaid is there to help families like yours, and Medicaid planning is a great way to ensure that if needed, you can qualify to protect your family from the financial strain of nursing home care.

 Pre-Crisis Medicaid Planning is for individuals or married couples who are currently healthy but want to put together a plan to protect against the very real possibility, that someday one or both may become incapacitated and require long-term care.
 They want to ensure that they won’t have to deplete their savings or assets and ensure that their spouse and family will be protected from financial devastation.